Learn About the Real Estate Process

 How long will it take to sell my home?

-The average house spends about 100 days on the market.
+The average house spends less than 30 days on the market.
 This can all vary depending on the size of your home, location, amenities, community, and much more.

 Is staging really important?